su-zhihao/x-power-x/README.md

 The script generates two types of visualizations:

-1. A 3D plot of the real and imaginary parts of y = x^x for different k values.
+1. A 3D plot of the real and imaginary parts of y = x^x for different k values in Python.
 This plot shows how the function behaves in the complex plane.

    ![3D plot](x-power-x.png)

-2. A 2D plot of the imaginary part of y = x^x against x for different k values.
+2. A 2D plot of the imaginary part of y = x^x against x for different k values in Python.
 This plot shows how the imaginary part of the function changes with x.

    ![2D plot](x-power-x-imaginary_vs_x.png)